FBalzerMPE/imprs_sports_week/data/sport_descriptions/basketball/introduction.md

-**⚠️⚠️⚠️ Due to the rain and the low temperatures forecasted, the Volleyball event is unfortunately cancelled for Monday.
-Stay tuned, we might try to organize something for Friday as compensation.**
+**⚠️⚠️⚠️ Due to the rain and the low temperatures forecasted, the Basketball event unfortunately needed to be cancelled on Monday.
+We therefore opted to have replacement matches on Friday - feel free to just come by and support your team for one of those, you don't even need to be registered.
+All information can be found below.**

 Welcome to the heart-pounding, high-flying world of basketball in our Sports Week extravaganza!
 Prepare to dribble, shoot, and slam dunk your way to victory on the glorious one-half of the TUM courts (as one of the rims is broken).
 Whether you're a seasoned baller or just getting started, basketball promises excitement, teamwork, and unforgettable moments.
 Let the games begin!